 - Type: Select

-- Host: Enter the prefix of the domain.
+- Host: Enter the prefix of the accelerated domain.

 - ISP Line: Use the default value.

-- Value: Enter the CNAME value obtained in step 1.
+- Value: Enter the CNAME domain that you have copied in step 1.

 - TTL: Use the default value.